Teradata Partial Redistribution and Partial Duplication (PRPD)

 Introduction to Teradata Partial Redistribution and Partial Duplication

-Spool skew is often emerging when joining tables (or spools).
-On a typical Teradata System, the join process is executed in parallel by all available AMPs at the same time.
+Spool skew is a common issue when joining tables in Teradata.
+The join process is executed simultaneously by all available AMPs in parallel.

 B … Big table with 100 Million rows